The Power of Storytelling Mindful Reading

 Storytelling also helps with a child’s mental development.
 Health experts say that children can use storytelling as a way to express themselves, just as they might use their drawings to illustrate how they feel.
 Their stories are considered to be a symbolic language.
 If a child feels that they can’t freely express themselves, a counselor or a parent may encourage the child to tell a story about how an animal or magical character feels instead.

-So are you ready to make storytelling special again?
-Here are some tips on how to make story time a delightful show for you and the kids:
+Here are some tips on how to make storytelling time a delightful show for you and the kids:

 - The right book.
 All books are indeed special, but not all are great for reading aloud.
 The perfect book not only needs to age appropriate, but it also needs dramatic flair such as repetitive phrases that kids can say with you like “I do not like them, Sam-I-am.”